angelhumano/data_warehousing_analytics/README.md

 #### Dataset 1: [Motor Vehicle Collisions - Crashes](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)

 The Motor Vehicle Collisions crash table contains details on the crash event.
 Each row represents a crash event.
-The Motor Vehicle Collisions data tables contain information from all police reported motor vehicle collisions in NYC.
+The Motor Vehicle Collisions data tables contain information from all police-reported motor vehicle collisions in NYC.

 #### Dataset 2: [Motor Vehicle Collisions - Person](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Person/f55k-p6yu)

 The Motor Vehicle Collisions person table contains details for people involved in the crash.
-Each row represents a person (driver, occupant, pedestrian, bicyclist,..) involved in a crash.
-The data in this table goes back to April 2016 when crash reporting switched to an electronic system.
+Each row represents a person (driver, occupant, pedestrian, bicyclist, etc.) involved in a crash.
+The data in this table goes back to April 2016, when crash reporting switched to an electronic system.

 #####  Is the data we have conformed, consistent, and current? (data quality)